Dead 60 years, Stalin's influence lingers in Putin's Russia

 Historians and activists who seek to document the Soviet government's crimes against its own people are dismayed by Stalin's staying power.
 They say Russia will not thrive until it comes to terms with Stalin's crimes, but Putin's critics say he has resisted efforts to make that happen.

-While a big new Jewish Museum and Tolerance Center opened last year in the Russian capital, with Putin's support, there is still no national memorial to the victims of Stalin's rule.
+While a big new Jewish Museum and Tolerance Centre opened last year in the Russian capital, with Putin's support, there is still no national memorial to the victims of Stalin's rule.

 "Discussion of Stalin is not about the Gulag or who won the war, it's about what kind of Russia we will live in," political commentator Konstantin von Eggert told the meeting in the church hotel on Monday.